 - Bikes have to stop at all stop signs (no Idaho Stops here)

 - Use a front headlight and rear reflectors/lights at night

-It is legal, by state law, to ride on sidewalks, but local ordinances may prohibit it in certain area (for example, downtown business districts).
-If you are riding on a sidewalk, assuming there is no signage prohibiting it, you are traded like pedestrians, but cyclists have to yield the right of way to pedestrians and make some noise when passing a walker so as not to startled them.
+It is legal, by state law, to ride on sidewalks, but local ordinances may prohibit it in a certain area (for example, downtown business districts).
+If you are riding on a sidewalk, assuming there is no signage prohibiting it, you are traded like pedestrians, but cyclists have to yield the right of way to pedestrians and make some noise when passing a walker so as not to startle them.
 It’s also a good idea to slow down!

 Finally, Illinois does have dedicated bike paths and multi-use paths throughout the state, but bikes are not required to use them.
 It is also encouraged to ride single file and it is illegal to hang on to another vehicle while riding.

 Illinois recently passed legislation that allows cyclists to use red rear lights or red reflectors which makes it more convenient for cyclists.
 However, Illinois is one of only three states in the United States which does not require the use of helmets when riding for anyone.
 It’s still a good idea to wear a helmet for the sake of safety, but Illinois doesn’t make it illegal to ride without one.

 The only real safety gear that cyclists must be concerned with is the use of lights and reflectors when riding at night.
 The law states that ‘a front lamp with a white light visible from at least 500 feet to the front and a red reflector on the rear visible from 100 to 600 feet are required.